Bathroom birth control — Are condoms from vending machines safe?

 - Make sure the condoms you buy are not labeled "novelty" condoms; these condoms are mainly for laughs and do not provide the same STI and pregnancy prevention as regular condoms.

 It's important to know that most condoms fail because of human error, rather than the quality of latex or where the condom is made.
-For more information about using condoms correctly, read the Related Q&As listed below.
+For more information about using condoms correctly, read the Related Q&As.

 You mentioned that if you were older, you wouldn't have to buy condoms from vending machines.
 Regardless of your age, you can buy condoms wherever they are sold.
 What makes you hesitant to buy condoms from a convenience store, drug store, or supermarket?
 It's easier to get fresh condoms at a store.
 Might you be embarrassed to be seen buying condoms in public?
 By purchasing condoms, you're being responsible about your sexuality and demonstrating that you care about your health and the health of your partner(s) — and that's something to be proud of.
 Are you afraid you might be recognized by someone you know, possibly someone who would disapprove of your sexual activity?
 If it's important to you to keep your condom purchasing under wraps, you could buy them from a store that isn't frequented by people who might recognize you.
 Or, are you concerned about cost?
-If so, check out these resources:
+If so, check out your local Planned Parenthood which may offer free or discounted condoms.
+In addition, many college campuses offer access to free condoms for their students.
+Check with your college's health office.

 Wherever you get your condoms, it's great that you're planning on using them to protect yourself and your partner(s) from STIs and/or pregnancy.
 Once you have your hands on some (that have not expired or been exposed to extreme temperatures), enjoy!